-If you encounter a motorcycle with no title, whether it had one before or not, Dirt Legal can get one for you.
+If you encounter a motorcycle with no title, whether it had one before or not, Dirt Legal can get one for you or your money back.
 That means you can expand your search to dirt bikes, pit bikes, and bikes with lost titles.
-Our services start at just $299 and can get a title in your hand in less than 6 weeks.

-To learn more, check out our conversions or have our people call your people.
+To learn more, check out our services or have our people call your people.